 Stakeholder Why we engage How we engage Our Investors The Board and management maintain a regular and constructive dialogue with existing and potential investors to communicate the Company's strategy and performance to promote investor confidence and ensure continued access to capital.
-Annual General Meetings Quarterly financial results One-to-one meetings by Directors and Management with analysts and institutional investors Investor outreach programs including attending virtual and in-person conferences and events and roadshows Press releases, webcasts Company website Our Employees Akari staff are key to the Company's success.
-Fully engaged staff lead to a more productive, innovative and happier workplace benefiting the performance of Akari as a whole.
-Our engagement seeks to address any employee concerns regarding working conditions, health & safety, training and development.
-Engagement with our employees is led by the CEO and the Chairman.
-Competitive compensation and reward packages Staff are encouraged to attend relevant conferences and training courses for personal & company development Direct communications structure between the Board and the staff Regulatory bodies Akari is subject to a wide range of laws, regulations, and listing requirements including the regulatory framework from FDA, EMA and other regulatory agencies, the SEC, data protection, employment, tax, environmental and health and safety legislation.
-Company website EDGAR announcements Annual Report Direct contact and communications with regulators Compliance updates at Board Meetings Consistent risk review
+Annual General Meetings Quarterly financial results One-to-one meetings by Management with analysts and institutional investors Investor outreach programs including attending virtual and in-person conferences, events and roadshows Press releases Company website Social media (e.g. LinkedIn, Twitter) Our Employees Akari employees are key to the Company's success and to the achievement of business objectives.
+We aim to be a responsible employer in our approach to employee engagement, development, performance and rewards.
+The health, safety and well-being of our employees is one of our primary considerations in the way we do business.
+Employee engagement is led primarily by the CEO, Executive Team and Chairman.
+Market competitive compensation and benefits aligned with role and overall performance Individual development through external conferences and training opportunities Communication channels between the Board, Executive Team and Akari employees Regulatory bodies Akari is subject to a wide range of laws, regulations, and listing requirements including the regulatory framework from FDA, EMA and other regulatory agencies, the SEC, data protection, employment, tax, environmental and health and safety legislation.
+Company website EDGAR announcements Annual Report Direct contact and communications with regulators Compliance updates at Board Meetings

 Stakeholder Why we engage How we engage Our Suppliers We have several key suppliers with whom we have built strong relationships.
-We establish rigorous tight communication channels to ensure our working relationship remains collaborative and forward - focused, and to create a successful and fair collaboration. relationships with suppliers through open two-way discussions and regular
+We establish communication channels to ensure our working relationship remains collaborative and forward - focused, and to create a successful and fair collaboration. relationships with suppliers

-This report was approved by the Board on 4 June 2021 and signed on its behalf.
+This report was approved by the Board on 5 June 2022 and signed on its behalf.